 - Happily Married: Marina and Orlando... but of course it doesn't last.

-- Happy Ending: It is implied that Marina overcomes the death of her partner and all the drama becomes moot.
+- Happy Ending: It is implied that Marina overcomes the death of her partner, and finds success as a singer.

 - Hate Sink: Bruno, the only major character who is openly bigoted and goes out of his way to be as cruel to Marina as humanly possible.
 Even Sonia is willing to leave Marina be as long as she leaves her family alone, and clearly mostly resents Marina simply for taking Orlando away from her.